Next-Generation Cytokine Therapy

 Our Precision Medicine

-Our mission is to continue to develop simple genetic tests to enable treating physicians to choose the most effective Diakine™ for each patient.
+Our mission is to sufficiently validate these simple genetic tests based on these assays to enable treating physicians to choose the most effective Diakine™ for each patient.

 Our Manufacturing